Matanyahu Englman: International cooperation

 In July 2023, Englman paid an official visit to Morocco and met with Zinab El Adaoui, first president of the Moroccan Court of Audit.
 They held two meetings in which they discussed auditing methodologies and agreed on cooperation between their offices.
-Englman also signed an agreement with UK Comptroller and Auditor General Gareth Davies for a peer review by American and British representatives who will visit Israel and examine the methodologies he has implemented.
+Englman also signed an agreement with UK Comptroller and Auditor General Gareth Davies for a peer review by American and British representatives who would visit Israel and examine the methodologies he has implemented.